FilipDem/Domoticz-BMW-plugin/README.md

 Currently the plugin does not support BMW Connected Drive cars in China and USA.

+Remark that using remote services heavily is blocked by BMW.
+They give a dedicated message back in that case (it will show up in the Domoticz log also).
+So fast executing remote service one after the other won't be successful.

 Hint: you can use the remote services in combination with a script that looks to the Google Calendar...
 In this way it is possible to plan the start of the airco/heating.

 ## Installation (linux)